ModernRonin/ThoughtsAboutTheIdealUIFramework/README.md

     * enable debug output that writes to console what is happening in terms of declaration calls
 * UX can define client-side routes, pages without DEV support
 * out-of-the-box commands for calling APIs, for OAuth authentication, for passing OAuth tokens with API calls
+* ability to wrap existing UI components from 3rd-party for use by UX

 ## Examples